 Consistent with USNH Board of Trustees guidance and particular regulations which may apply, standing committees exist within the UEHSC structure to develop specific policies and procedures related to hazardous materials and hazardous operations (radiological, biological, chemical and occupational).
 Although university wide in the scope of its activities, service of individuals appointed to the UEHSC does not change established line authorities and reporting responsibilities.
 Standing committees that are assigned safety responsibilities at UNH are responsible for reviewing issues and recommending specific operational programs and practices within their areas of expertise.
 The UEHSC, based on thorough consideration of the collected technical input and administrative advice submitted by the standing committees, officially formulates policy and recommends actions for approval by the President.
 The body of approved UEHSC policies constitutes the University standard for safe facilities, operations and practices at UNH.
 The UEHSC can review procedures, programs and protocols approved by the standing committees and vote to override the committees' action.
 However, the UEHSC cannot approve procedures, programs or protocols that have been rejected by the standing committees.

-Associate Vice President Facilities: Paul Chamberlin
+- Associate Vice President Facilities: Bill Janelle

-Director of Environmental Health & Safety: Bradford Manning
+- Director of Environmental Health & Safety: Bradford Manning

-Office of the Provost and Vice President for Academic Affairs: Jan Nisbet (Chair)
+- Office of the Provost and Vice President for Academic Affairs: Jan Nisbet (Chair)

-Chairs of the five specialized committees
+Chairs of the six specialized committees.